Flame-working, Kinforming, Kilncasting (fusing, slumping) we offer various workshops on how to work with glass!

 What’s included:1.5 kg of glass, silicone/alginate materials necessary for mould building, Refractory materials, Wax, Nitrile glove, sn95 Particulate respirator, Cold-working consumables

 Lab fee (optional): $100 covers Gaffer crystal colours*, Bullseye colours: sheet, billet or coarse frit, metals, & mould kits.
 Students are emailed concerning glass colour choice, otherwise everyone works with clear glass and coloured frit.

-Glass Fusing workshop: Friday afternoons starting January 12th noon-3:30pm $140pp This 3.5-hour class introduces many fundamental concepts of creating glass objects in the kiln.
+Glass Fusing workshop: Friday afternoons TBA noon-3:30pm $140pp This 3.5-hour class introduces many fundamental concepts of creating glass objects in the kiln.
 After a brief overview students will learn kiln forming/carving and make an approximately 5″x7″ window piece or a bowl form (fused/slumped after class) and 2 pendants, enjoying a wide range of glasses to choose from.
 Items will be fired after the workshop and available for pick-up a few days later.
 No experience with glass is required for this course—recommended for beginners.